ZhiRongDev/HiCPEP/code_for_paper/benchmark/README.md

  /usr/bin/time -v Rscript eigFromHicRscript.R -v TRUE -n KR GSE63525_GM12878_insitu_primary_replicate_combined_30.hic 2 possumm_pc1.txt 100000
  /usr/bin/time -v Rscript eigFromHicRscript.R -v TRUE -n KR GSE63525_GM12878_insitu_primary_replicate_combined_30.hic 2 possumm_pc1.txt 25000
 ```
 It will shows the time and RAM usage of POSSUMM.
-The similar_rate with Juicer's PC1 will be calculated using `code_for_paper/benchmark/EigenVector/R/benchmark_similarity_POSSUMM.ipynb`
+The `similar_rate` compared with Juicer's PC1 will be calculated using `code_for_paper/benchmark/POSSUMM/R/benchmark_similarity_POSSUMM.ipynb`.

 ---
 **Importent**
-Note that the 'time' we mentioned in our thesis is the wall clock time calculated by `/usr/bin/time`, but not the Python time package imported in the Python script.
+* Note that the 'time' we mentioned in our thesis is the wall clock time calculated by `/usr/bin/time`, but not the Python time package imported in the Python script.
-For the example showing below, "Elapsed (wall clock) time (h:mm:ss or m:ss): 0:27.54" is recorded.
+For the example showing below, "Elapsed (wall clock) time (h:mm:ss or m:ss): 0:27.54" will be recorded (And the "Maximum resident set size (kbytes): 2528488").

 ```code
 (env) (base) ➜  benchmark git:(main) ✗ /usr/bin/time -v python benchmark_est_all_25Kb.py